Off-rolling: how to identify and prevent it

 What is off-rolling?

-Off-rolling is using unlawful means to remove pupils from school rolls.
-It will be considered during an Oftsted inspection.
+Off-rolling is using unlawful means to remove a pupil from a school roll.
+It will be considered during an Ofsted inspection.

 Ofsted's definition